How can you bring your pets to France?

 Upon arrival in France

 France is a nation of cat and dog lovers.
 You do see the occasional strays, but there is an organisation called the Société Protectrice des Animaux (SPA) which is the equivalent of the UK’s RSPCA, who do a great job to help these animals.
-The society is also a great place to adopt animals and they are able to advise on treatment, microchipping and anything else you are concerned about.
-The cost of vets in France is lower than in the UK, but it’s still a good idea to keep an eye on costs if you have a sick or old pet – and you will often find that pet insurance is a wise idea.
+The SPA is also a great place to adopt animals and they are able to advise on treatment, microchipping and anything else you are concerned about.